rsheldon3ayers/lives-of-the-poets/README.md

+# Lives of the Poets

-# This is a digitized abridgment of Lives of the Poets by the 18th Century poet, essayist, lexicographer and moralist Samuel Johnson.
+This is a digitized abridgment of Dr. Johnson's seminal work on the most significant poets of the eighteenth century.
+I used Node, Express and MongoDB on the back-end and Foundation for styling purposes.